twoody0/WorkoutTracker/README.md

   - Track exercises by muscle group, with sets, reps, and weights.

 - **Cardio Sessions**
-  - Real-time step tracking using Android�s Step Counter and Step Detector sensors.
+  - Real-time step tracking using Android’s Step Counter and Step Detector sensors.

 - **Dashboard**
   - Filter workouts by date to stay organized.